StreetEasy Lets New Yorkers Book Reservations for 2046

 "We recognise that these iconic neighbourhood businesses play as much of a role in New Yorkers’ real estate decisions as StreetEasy does.

-"Reserve Your Future is about celebrating the people who choose New York forever, and the places that make staying impossible to resist.”
+'Reserve Your Future' is about celebrating the people who choose New York forever, and the places that make staying impossible to resist."

 Instead of pushing listings, the effort establishes cultural staples as the very thing that grounds long-term life decisions.

-After all, if you can imagine yourself still eating at the same places in 2046, leaving the city starts to feel harder to justify.
+If you can imagine yourself still eating at the same places in 2046, leaving the city starts to feel harder to justify.

 "In New York City, few things are as sacred or treasured as a hard-to-get reservation," Evan Carpenter, group strategy director at Mother New York, shared.